 Data Spaces are used for the efficient transfer of large amounts of data between a Decoder and the System.

-Normally, the CRC-8 seed value used by this Standard is always 0, as described in section 2.1 above.
+Normally, the CRC-8 seed value used by this Standard is always 0, as described in Section 2.1 above.
 For ReadBackground and ReadBlock, the CRC-8 seed value used in the feedback response as defined in section 2.2.4 above corresponds to the Data Space number, as defined in Section 7.4 below.

 WriteBlock